Before we dive into the “Buffett Indicator,” I want to share a quote from the Oracle of Omaha himself:

 “For me, the message of that chart is this: If the percentage relationship falls to the 70% or 80% area, buying stocks is likely to work very well for you.
 If the ratio approaches 200%—as it did in 1999 and a part of 2000—you are playing with fire.”

-So, if the Oracle of Omaha is content on the sidelines, and one of his preferred valuation measures is flashing warning signs, what’s a retail investor to do?
+So, if the Oracle of Omaha was content to leave a pile of uninvested cash on the sidelines for Greg Abel, and one of his preferred valuation measures is flashing warning signs, what’s a retail investor to do?

 If you’re a momentum investor, defer to the momentum.
-After all, that’s not the game Buffett is playing (and maybe pay close attention to what Mike Cintolo is doing in Cabot Growth Investor).
+After all, that’s not the game Buffett was playing (and maybe pay close attention to what Mike Cintolo is doing in Cabot Growth Investor).

 If you’re a long-term investor, stick with the plan.